Scholarships

 View Form

-Available to one practicing educator in their first 5 years in the classroom.
+Available to two practicing educators in their first 5 years in the classroom.

 The essay prompt (no more than 750 words, 3,800 characters) is: “Describe how this scholarship will advance your evidence-based practices and professional development as a new teacher.”